 Tariffs and Tariff Comparison

-Imagicle Billing is bundled with the definition of the call costs of many well known telephony providers.
+Imagicle Call Analytics is bundled with the definition of the call costs of many well known telephony providers.
 Imagicle keeps the costs tables updated year by year, but probably there is a custom contract between your organization and its provider.
 So you'll need to edit a tariff definition to exactly match your contract.

 If you want Imagicle technicians to prepare a custom tariff for you as a Professional Service just contact Imagicle Technical Support department.